sorakissed/ao3skins/README.md

 Hello!
 This is Sora here

-Feel free to use any of my ao3 site skins
+Feel free to use any of my ao3 site skins <3

+It should be easier to copy the code from here because:
+- on mobile you press the three dots on the top right of the code, and then press "copy"
+- on laptop/pc you can simply press the copy button on the top right of the code

 **How to install AO3 site skins:**
 1. Select “Hi, _______” in top right corner